National College Health Assessment

 The Student Health Advisory Board (SHAB) is the link between Watkins Health Services (WHS) and the student body.
 The student members of SHAB advise and make recommendations to WHS.
 They provide input in areas of program design, operation and policy.

-Each year, the SHAB conducts an annual survey of all KU Lawrence Campus students to help gauge the perceived level and quality of services provided by WHS.
-The survey has questions for students who have used WHS services and for those who have not.
+Each year, the SHAB conducts an annual survey to KU Lawrence Campus students to help gauge the perceived level and quality of services provided by WHS.
+This survey has been performed for many years and provides the WHS Leadership Team data to utilize to improve services for students.
+These reports summarize the latest findings: